The pads of any headphones are a crucial part of the set, providing comfort and ensuring the sound is smooth.

 If you can remove one portion of the earpad from the cup, it’s highly likely that the entire part isn’t glued to the base.
-Pull the rest of the pad slowly; some spots may be hard to reach with your fingers, in which case you can use a pair of tweezers to complete the process.
+Pull the rest of the pad slowly; some spots may be hard to reach with your fingers, so you can use a pair of tweezers to complete the process.

 Removing Glued Pads, Foams, and Cups

-The process of removing glued parts is drastically different, as you could damage the drivers and completely ruin the headphones by accident quite easily.
+The process of removing glued parts is drastically different, as you could easily damage the drivers and ruin the headphones by accident.
 Follow these steps to do it properly:

 You probably could remove the pads with your bare fingers even if they are glued to the base, but you’ll risk damaging the speaker casing this way.
-Use tweezers instead, and you’ll have more accuracy and get to hard-to-reach spots easily.
+Instead, use tweezers, and you’ll have more accuracy and get to hard-to-reach spots easily.

 There should be a small gap between the pads and the casing.
 If you can’t see it, try to feel it with the tweezers.
-The solidified adhesive feels much differently than hard plastic, so when you find it, insert the tweezers into the groove, and begin prying the pads from the cups.
+The solidified adhesive feels much different than hard plastic, so when you find it, insert the tweezers into the groove and begin prying the pads from the cups.